-(a) The certified assessed valuation as of January 1, 2019, as provided by TCAD.
+(a) The certified assessed valuation as of January 1, 2020, as provided by TCAD.
 See "TAXING PROCEDURES."

-(b) The preliminary assessed valuation as of January 1, 2020, as provided by TCAD, is included solely for purposes of illustration.
+(b) The estimated assessed valuation as of December 1, 2020, as provided by TCAD, is included solely for purposes of illustration.
 No taxes will be levied on this assessed valuation unless it is certified by TCAD.
 See "TAXING PROCEDURES."